The Best Studio Recording Microphones under $1000 – Updated 2019.

 Shure SM7B has become one of the most popular vocal dynamic microphones in the market.
 In the Amazon store, you will find nearly perfect reviews with users praising all its features and built quality.

 SM7B is a quite staple mic used by sound engineers to record pretty much everything.
 You must really mess up the recording to get bad results.
-To add more plus on this choice, there is no need for an external shock mount or pop filter.
+A plus on this choice, there is no need for an external shock mount or pop filter.
 The package includes a foam windscreen, close-talk windscreen, and a locking yoke mount.

-Conclusion: When a microphone has been used by the king of pop Michael Jackson for the recording of the Thriller EP, there is no room to doubt it’s quality.
+Conclusion: When the king of pop Michael Jackson has used this microphone for the recording of the Thriller EP, there is no room to doubt it’s quality.
 Shure SM7B is probably the best studio microphone for male-vocal recording.
 It is one of the most affordable mics in our list and it worth every penny.

 Musicians who use it: Michael Jackson, Red Hot Chili Peppers, Mick Jagger, Skrillex